BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 **********
 The *IgemRNA* tool initially consists of 2 root folders (`Data <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/tree/main/Data>`_, `Scripts <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/tree/main/Scripts>`_), additional result folders are created when specific analysis tasks have been performed (*Results non-optimization, Results post-optimization*)
 and an `IgemRNA.m <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/blob/main/IgemRNA.m>`_ file which calls the user graphical interface form.
-Data files used for this tutorial can be found in the `Data <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/tree/main/Data>`_ folder:

-* `MediumData.xlsx <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/MediumData.xlsx>`_ (medium composition data)
-* `Yeast_8_4_0.xls <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/Yeast_8_4_0.xls>`_ (the yeast consensus genome-scale model reconstruction)
-* `TranscriptomicsData.xlsx <https://github.com/BigDataInSilicoBiologyGroup/IgemRNA_v4/blob/main/Data/TranscriptomicsData.xlsx>`_ (RNA-seq measurements), source `here <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130549>`_.

-*Scripts* folder consists of all the script files that are being executed by the *IgemRNA* software according user selected options in the *IgemRNA* form as well as the test cases provided in this demonstration.
+*Data* folder stores all input data files used for this tutorial and *Scripts* folder consists of all the script files that are being executed by the *IgemRNA* software according user-selected options in the *IgemRNA* form as well as the test cases provided in this demonstration.
-The *Results non-optimization* (results of direct transcriptome analysis) and *Results post-optimization* (results of context-specific model analysis) folders are where all the result files are saved.
+The *Results non-optimization* (results of direct transcriptome analysis) and *Results post-optimization* (results of context-specific model analysis) are folders where all the result files are saved.

 Running IgemRNA software